British Nordic Walking Event Rules

 2.4 Nordic Walkers must leave sufficient space between themselves to avoid collisions especially when overtaking or when going through narrow timing points near the start/finish

 3.1 Entry is open to all existing Nordic Walkers who complete the required entry form

-3.2 All entrants are responsible for ensuring they are capable of completing the distance of the race they select to enter.
+3.2 All entrants are responsible for ensuring they are capable of completing the distance of the event they select to enter.

-3.3 Entrants participate at their own risk and accept liability for any illness, injury, loss or damage that they may suffer or incur as a result of entering the race.
+3.3 Entrants participate at their own risk and accept liability for any illness, injury, loss or damage that they may suffer or incur as a result of entering the event.

 4. Nordic Walking Poles

 4.1 Only Nordic Walking specific poles may be used

 4.2 Poles may be fixed length or telescopic

 4.3 Poles must have a Nordic walking specific strap or glove system

 5. Other Equipment